ashmalzahra/Portfolio/README.md

 ### Run tests
-After pushing the changes on github go in code tab click on Merge pull request and let github action proess and check for changes.
+After pushing the changes on github, merge your pull request and let github action process changes.

 ### Deployment
 Check for the tests when you generate a pull request and fix the errors if any.
-For stylelint error  run:<code>sudo npx stylelint "**/*.{css,scss}" --fix</code> and it will the fix style issues automatically.
+For stylelint error  run:<code>sudo npx stylelint "**/*.{css,scss}" --fix</code> for automatic fix.
 ## Authors

 👤 **Ashmal Zahra**